Myth Social anxiety is just shyness — you'll grow out of it

 What works: CBT with a focus on social anxiety is the most evidence-based treatment.
 Look for a therapist who uses exposure-based approaches — not just talk therapy.
 Medication (usually SSRIs) can also help, especially when combined with therapy.
 If AI-related social fears are part of your experience, our guide on when to seek professional help for AI anxiety may also be useful.

-Visit our resources page for guidance on finding a therapist, or explore the support options at infear.org.
+Visit our anxiety support resources for guidance on finding a therapist, or explore the support options at infear.org.

 Next Steps

 Social anxiety can feel like a permanent part of who you are — but it's not.
 It's a learned pattern, and patterns can change.
+If the anxiety has deepened into persistent sadness or withdrawal, you may also be experiencing AI-related depression that deserves its own attention.
+If you've been grieving the loss of a social world that felt simpler before AI, know that healing from that loss and overcoming social anxiety can happen in parallel.
+For older adults navigating social isolation alongside new technology pressures, this work is especially important.
 You don't need to become the life of the party.
 You just need to reclaim the freedom to show up in your own life without dread.
 Start where you are:

 This knowledge base is a companion to infear.org, where you'll find free courses, therapeutic resources, and ongoing support from the Kids Without Fear community.
 You don't have to do this alone.